An official website of the United States government

 Partnerships for Preservation and Digitization

 Earth MRI partners with the National Geological and Geophysical Data Preservation Program to preserve and disseminate historical records and geologic samples that are stored in state archives.
-These records may provide useful information about critical mineral resources, or they might provide the location or other data about geologic materials such as rock samples or core materials collected through drilling.
+These records may provide useful information about critical mineral resources, including locations and other collection data about geologic materials such as rock samples or cores collected through drilling.

 Earth MRI supports chemical re-analysis of archived samples using modern methods to identify the critical elements that they might contain.
 Preserved materials are cataloged in a Registry of Scientific Collections that provides information about the preserved assets and how they may be accessed by the public for geoscientific research.
-Subsurface resources are indexed in the National Index of Borehole Information that also promotes search, discovery, access, and re-use of these assets.
+The locations of geologic cores and information about subsurface materials (cores, cuttings, etc.) are indexed in the National Index of Borehole Information, which also promotes the searchability, discoverability, accessibility, and re-use of these assets.

 The Earth MRI Acquisitions viewer shows all of active and completed projects across the Nation.